Tandy Warnow: Personal life

 Warnow's mother was noted archivist Joan Warnow-Blewett, and her father was Morton Warnow, the son of the band leader Mark Warnow and nephew of the composer Raymond Scott.
-Her twin sister is Kimmen Sjolander, a bioinformatics researcher and emeritus faculty member at the University of California.
-She is married to George Chacko, a Research Associate Professor in Computer Science at UIUC's Grainger College of Engineering,.
-Warnow has two children: daughters Kristin and Menaka.
+Her twin sister is Kimmen Sjolander, a bioinformatics researcher and emeritus faculty member at the University of California, and her brother is Paul Warnow.
+She is married to George Chacko, a Research Associate Professor in Computer Science at UIUC's Grainger College of Engineering.
+Warnow has two children: daughters Kristin Kane and Menaka Sampath.